void-sta1ker/grokking-js-algorithms/README.md

 Directed graph - relationship is only one way.
 Topological sort - If task A depends on task B, task A shows up later in the list.
 This is called a topological sort, and it’s a way to make an ordered list out of a graph.

+## Dijkstra's Algorithm

+1. Find the cheapest node
+2. Figure out how long it takes to get to its neighbours (the cost)
+3. Repeat step 1 and 2

 ## Solve the logarithmic equation log₂(x) = 3

 **Solution By Steps**